-- This will be a means of identifying individuals who are at the forefront of Materials application and technology.
-The CMatP, like the Certified Practicing Accountant CPA, will be promoted globally as a professional working in the field of materials science
+- This membership category identifies individuals who are at the forefront of Materials application and technology.
+CMatPs are be promoted globally as a professional working in the field of materials science and engineering.

 - Materials Australia as the peak body will endorse and promote those individuals to the wider community

-- Employers throughout the world will be confident that a CMatP has not only the right qualifications but have proof of professional development and be recognised at the leading edge of new thinking and science
+- Employers will be confident that a CMatP has not only the right qualifications but have proof of professional development and be recognised at the leading edge of new thinking and science

 - Materials Australia will bring together groups of CMatPs within areas of interest on a national and international level.